BNZ Logo

 Common Carrier is a commercial aircraft, bus, train or vessel which carries passengers on regular routes at set rates.

-If I have not met the requirements for Accidental Death and Disablement (common carrier cover) will this affect the rest of my cover under the policy?
+If I have not met the requirements for Accidental Death and Disablement (common carrier) cover will this affect the rest of my cover under the policy?

-No. While you will not be eligible for the benefit of "Accidental Death and Disablement (common carrier)" you can still be covered under your overseas travel insurance policy for all other benefits - including Section J.5.
-"Accidental Death" - provided you meet the normal policy eligibility criteria.
+No. While you will not be eligible for Benefit Section H3; the benefit of "Accidental death and disablement common carrier, you can still be covered under your overseas travel insurance policy for all other benefits - including Benefit Section H1: Accidental Death - provided you meet the normal policy eligibility criteria.